Always Be Comedy: The Tommyfield Pub, Kennington, London / The Exhibit, Balham, London, 2015 (May 2015 and continuing)

 Also, In July 2020, I had been watching Always Be Comedy live and online for five years.
 On Thursday 2nd July 2015, I ventured to The Tommyfield pub for the first time.
 I sat mid-way, out of sight and watched in wonder as Josh Widdicombe performed new material with such hysterical and pristine comic talent that I knew I would return week after week.
 Since I have been going, my confidence has soared over time in my promoted regular front seat, and I wish I had been there from the very start nine years ago.

-I was extremely pleased to see that it wasn’t just me praising the club as it featured on TV and in newspapers in 2020 as one of the best online clubs to watch during lockdown.
+I was delighted to see that it wasn’t just me praising the club as it featured on TV and in newspapers in 2020 as one of the best online clubs to watch during lockdown.
+So much so, that in November 2020, Always Be Comedy was the deserved winner of the JOE Annual Comedy Awards for Virtual Shows.
 It is incredulous that both Gill and his Technical advisor Tim Lewis have kept the online and live social distanced club nights going from strength to strength during an extremely difficult and challenging year.
 The front row (including myself) and the audience are privileged to be entertained so well week after week.

 I am extremely pleased and proud to be part of the Always Be Comedy audience and this brilliant night.
 I look forward to next week seeing what James Gill does best welcoming audience and comedians for a night of fun and laughter.

 It is testament to Gill that in April 2021, Always Be Comedy Online honoured its first birthday with a show featuring wonderful comedians as usual with the wonderful compere.
 The work ethic is second to none with three shows a week that have entertained the packed crowd when everyone was forced into lockdown in 2020 / 2021.